 The single select functions similarly to a radio in that the options are mutually exclusive.
 Unlike the radio, it’s more space efficient—especially as the number of options (and each option’s length) increases.
 If the list grows too large, consider a lookup select.

 Consider the interface’s density and the select’s position when choosing between the three available sizes.
 (Sizing itself is controlled by the form modifier component.)

-Small: Ideal for dense interfaces.
+X-Small: Ideal for dense interfaces.

 Don'tmake the list too long with options the user may not predict.

 Dokeep the list short so typeahead is not needed.

 Option content should be familiar to the user–they should have an idea of what’s in store before opening the select.

 Don'tframe every item differently in an unhelpful order.